Top 10 books to improve your skills this fall

 "You're guaranteed to get chills reading this book, and it's not a horror story but an impressive stack of research on the lack of gender-segregated data, and especially, the lack of data on women.
 And if you think that's a minor thing, it's not - due to this lack of data, women die more frequently in car crashes, are prescribed the wrong medication, or can't even operate the voice-activated systems since the AI learns from the database which is 70% men recordings.
 This data gap is also starting to affect the digital world, resulting in bias you never thought of.
 It turns out as women, you have to work twice as hard to make the world work for you."

 The book is built on hundreds of studies in the US, the UK, and worldwide and is a real eye-opener for men and women alike.
-Find it here.
+Find the book here.

 The Perils of Perception